-During the financial years ended March 31, 2018, 2019 and 2020, we carried out, among others, the following transactions:
+During the financial years ended March 31, 2021, 2020 and 2019, we carried out, among others, the following transactions:

-- The share capital of PT Tereos FKS Indonesia was increased by €19.7 million during the financial year ended March 31, 2019 and by €26.8 million during the Financial Year ended on 31 March 2018, both subscribed for 50% by Tereos Asia Investment.
-Following these transactions, Tereos Asia Investment maintained its 50% stake in PT Tereos FKS Indonesia.
+- The share capital of PT Tereos FKS Indonesia was increased by €19.7 million during the financial year ended March 31, 2019, subscribed for 50% by Tereos Asia Investment.
+Following this transaction, Tereos Asia Investment maintained its 50% stake in PT Tereos FKS Indonesia.
 PT Tereos FKS Indonesia is a strategic joint-venture entered into with the FKS Group in 2014, which has allowed us to access the fast-growing Indonesian starch market. - In July 2019, we entered into an agreement with ETEA, a subsidiary of the Frandino Group, pursuant to which we purchased 50% of the Sedalcol France shares previously held by ETEA for a total amount of €52.0 million and sold our stakes in Sedalcol UK, Sedamyl and their respective subsidiaries for a total amount of €266.6 million (the "ETEA Transactions").
 We now own 100% of the Nesle distillery in France (Tereos Grain Alcohols France) as a result of the ETEA Transactions, which is our largest European plant for the production of wheat-based starches and proteins and represents a strategic site in our European production setup.